pwin/owlready2/doc/class.rst

 Creating equivalent classes
 ---------------------------

-The 'equivalent_to' Class attribute is a list of equivalent classes.
-It behaves like 'is_a'.
+The .equivalent_to Class attribute is a list of equivalent classes.
+It behaves like .is_a.

 Creating Individuals